zmccmzty/STOCS-3D/README.md

 ```
 ## Installing dependencies

-Install python dependencies as follows
+STOCS requires Python packages for Drake, Klampt, trimesh, and a few small utility libraries.
+Install these dependencies as follows:

 > python -m pip install -r requirements.txt

 (To install system-wide, use sudo)